Best antivirus software of 2023

 Sophos Home on a MacBook Pro.

-It encrypts your keystrokes and prevents unauthorized use of your webcam.
-Safe banking and shopping are both guaranteed thanks to Sophos’ anti-phishing tool.
+Sophos Home encrypts your keystrokes and prevents unauthorized use of your webcam.
+Safe banking and shopping are both guaranteed thanks to the anti-phishing tool.
 Your browser downloads will be regularly scanned to make sure you don’t accidentally download any malware content.

-Parental web control allows you to control and monitor the websites your children visit, but it doesn’t let you do anything else.
-You can’t track your children’s devices.
+Parental web control allows you to control and monitor the websites your children visit and track your children’s devices but it doesn’t let you do anything else.

 Methodology: how we tested the best antivirus